AmericanRedCross/GeoWebServices/queryingGeoServices.md

 2. Get Admin Stack: [http://54.213.94.50/services/getAdminStack](http://54.213.94.50/services/getAdminStack)

-There is also a search page that will be called from ECOS that will allow the user to do the placename search and send the results back to ECOS.
+__Note:__ There is also a search page that will be called from ECOS that will allow the user to do the placename search and send the results back to ECOS.
 This page is located at [http://54.213.94.50/search](http://54.213.94.50/search).

 ### Name Search ###

+#### Description ####

 The Name Search endpoint is a RESTful web service that can accept GET and POST requests.
 It also supports JSONP response format.

+The NameSearch web service searches the ARC Admin Boundary database in the following manner:

+1. An exact match search is run against all internal datasources.
+If an exact match is found, then a result is returned.
+If no exact match is found:

+2. A ‘loose’ search is run against all internal datasources.
+For example, the searchterm ‘King’ might return King County, Washington and Kingston, Jamaica and any other admin boundary starting with the word King.
+If no loose match is found:

+3. The searchterm is sent to the [Geonames](http://www.geonames.org/) API.
+Geonames will usually find a result, which will then be returned.

-Parameters
+#### Parameters ####

 - **searchterm** _(text)_: The placename to search for.
 Should not include commas.
 Does not search for addresses or fully qualified city/state/country strings.